SAL778/SIC-CoHive/docs/UserStories.md

 3. Validation ensures that all required details are provided before an event is added.

 4.01 - Analytics
-As a user, I want to access an "Insights" tab, so that I can view usage hours, peak times, and the popularity of different technologies and resources.
+As a user, I want to access an "Insights" tab, so that I can view usage hours, peak times, and the popularity of different technologies and rooms.

 Acceptance Tests